 Band members included Phillip Ross, Frank Pytko, Frederick Thady, Donald McCrea Kennedy and Gerry Smith.
 An early lineup of the band reportedly included a drummer named Snake Larsen.

-The group performed primarily in bars and small venues throughout Illinois and Wisconsin.
+The group performed primarily the circuit of bars and small venues throughout Illinois and around the Midwest.
 During the "Summer of Love" however the group travelled to San Francisco and spent three weeks performing at the Matrix while crashing in Steve Miller's attic.
-There they met bands such as Jefferson Airplane, Moby Grape and Quicksilver Messenger Service before heading back to Illinois.
+There they met bands such as Jefferson Airplane, Moby Grape and Quicksilver Messenger Service before returning to Illinois.

-Under new management, the group began to perform more in Chicago, Northern Illinois and Wisconsin.
-In December of 1966 and early 1967, the group played a number of shows at the Cellar in Arlington Heights.
+By the end of 1966, the group began to perform more in Chicago, Northern Illinois and Wisconsin.
+In December of 1966 and into the new year, the group played a number of shows at the Cellar in Arlington Heights.
 They also performed at other Chicagoland teen clubs such as the Crimson Cougar.

 In late June of 1967, the band opened for the Five Americans on a few dates including Sterling, Illinois and Janesville, Wisconsin.
-In July, the band continued to perform in Wisconsin.
+In July, the band continued to perform in various Wisconsin locations including La Crosse and Appleton.

-By early August, the group left for a gig in Colorado.
-(Ken Adamany's agency maintained a satellite office in Aspen).
-From there the band headed straight to San Francisco.
+By early August, the group headed west for a gig in Colorado.
+(Ken Adamany's agency maintained a satellite office in Aspen.)
+Inspired however by the mass migration of young people to San Francisco that particular summer, the band left Colorado and headed straight to California.

-For several weeks in August of 1967, the Buffum Tool Co were booked at the Matrix, a Haight-Ashbury nightclub owned in part by Jefferson Airplane's Marty Balin.
-The group opened for the Sons of Champlin on several occasions.
+Within days, thanks to a few key connections, the band was on stage at the Matrix, a Haight-Ashbury nightclub owned in part by Jefferson Airplane's Marty Balin.
+For several weeks in August of 1967, the Buffum Tool Co served as the unofficial house band for the venue.
+During that period, the group opened for the Sons of Champlin on several occasions.

 While in San Francisco, Adamany likely helped arrange for the group to stay at Steve Miller's house.
 Miller and Adamany had been in a band together in Wisconsin in the early 1960s.